AaltoSciComp/scicomp-docs/triton/index.rst

 =================

 Triton is the Aalto high-performance computing cluster.
-It serves all of Aalto, but is currently coordinated from within the School of Science.
-Access is free for researchers.
-It is similar to the CSC clusters, though CSC clusters are larger and Triton is easier to use because it is more integrated into the Aalto environment.
+It serves all researchers of Aalto, but is currently coordinated from within the School of Science.
+Access is free for researchers (students not doing research should check out our :doc:`intro for students
+<../aalto/welcomestudents>`).
+It is similar to the CSC
+clusters, though CSC clusters are larger and Triton is easier to use because it is more integrated into the Aalto environment.